A mission-driven community of investigators

-Akos Gerenscer, PhD
+Akos Gerenscer, MD, PhD

 Dr. Akos Gerencser has a dual background in medicine and biomedical engineering.
 He is experienced in mitochondria-and cell physiology-related, fluorescence microscopy-based technique development.
 He has designed the oxygen consumption rate calibration algorithm of the Seahorse Extracellular Flux Analyzer.
 He has developed a set of image processing technologies specifically designed for quantification of mitochondrial calcium, shape changes and motion in fluorescence microscopy recordings.
 He has studied the role of mitochondrial dynamics in neuronal apoptosis and neurodegeneration, as well as bioenergetics and mitochondrial dysfunction in neurodegenerative disease models and mechanisms of insulin secretion in pancreatic beta cell models.
 His current interest is the development of mitochondrial membrane potential assays that report potentials in absolute millivolts independently of the plasma membrane potential and geometric factors.

 As Assistant Director of the Morphology and Imaging Core, Akos Gerencser, PhD, is available to discuss high-level imaging collaborative ideas, particularly live cell imaging, deep tissue imaging, and multispectral imaging.